Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-ohr.markdown

 {{% ssummary %}}  {{% /ssummary %}}

-# What is MapDB?
+# XAP Off-Heap Storage

-[MapDB](http://www.mapdb.org/) is an embedded database engine which provides concurrent Maps, Sets and Queues backed by disk storage or off-heap memory.
-GigaSpaces XAP provides a [MemoryXtend](./memoryxtend.html) add-on based on MapDB, which can be used for reducing the JVM heap size and garbage collection, since the entries are stored off-heap.
+XAP off-heap Storage mode store space objects off-heap.
+This mode can be used to reduce the space hosting JVM (GSC) heap utilization.
+This reduce garbage collection actvity delivering determentic behavior with lower chance having stop-the world pauses.

 {{%refer%}}
 If you're not familiar with MemoryXtend, make sure you read its [documentation](./memoryxtend.html) before proceeding.